Amy Cora (RollerFit Coach) a.k.a. PorFavor (S2D2)

 If your looking for the motivation to get back into sports, this may be your answer, I would go with friends, laugh, have ridiculous amounts of fun while seeing improvements in my fitness, flexibility and overall happiness.

 I still consider RollerFit and Stacey’s coaching to be an important part of my training schedule.
-So If your looking at learning to Skate, want to play derby or maybe one of the many styles of figure skating (on quads) is more your style, I thoroughly recommend heading on down to a RollerFit.
-We are now running in 3 locations in NSW – Mascot, Woy Woy and Dural the talented coaches (from both Artistic and Derby backgrounds) love to see new faces and we want to see all of the wonderful roller sports sport grow.
+So If your looking at learning to Skate, want to play derby or maybe one of the many styles of figure skating (on quads) is more your style, I thoroughly recommend heading on down to a RollerFit class.
+We are now running in over 7 locations in Oz with talented coaches from different skating style backgrounds who love to see new faces and we want to see all of the wonderful roller sports sport grow.
 We cater to all skating levels so get in touch with us to find out more!